ocoanet/EventPipePlayground/README.md

 ## Detector 5

 Detector 5 is a copy of Detector 1, but it uses custom trace events to discard allocations without context.

+## Article Code

+Random code samples for the medium article.